psu-epl/psu-epl.github.com/doc/equip/printer/Printer-Materials.md

 Our Ultimaker 2 currently sports a 0.8mm core, and uses Amphora 3300 filament, which has similar behavior to PLA.

-Prints done in this material are much less brittle than SLA, but also less accurate, especially on account of the 0.8mmcore.
+Prints done in this material are much less brittle than SLA, but also less accurate, especially on account of the 0.8mm core.

 In general, these prints are great for prototyping where accuracy beyond 1mm is not a major concern, and due to their flexibility can handle a wide range of load conditions.